themeselection/flyonui-docs/framework-integrations/solidjs.md

-# Set up FlyonUI with SolidJS using Tailwind CSS
+# Set up FlyonUI with Tailwind CSS SolidJS

 Integrate FlyonUI with SolidJS and Tailwind CSS to create a modern, responsive UI, simplifying your development workflow with ease.